fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 ### smtp_settings.verify_ssl_certs

 Whether the SMTP server's SSL certificates should be verified.
-Can be turned off if self-signed certificates are used by the SMTP server.
+This can be turned off if self-signed certificates are used by the SMTP server.

-- Optional setting (boolean).
+- Optional setting (boolean)
-- Default value: `true`.
+- Default value: `true`
 - Config file format:
   ```
   smtp_settings: